 I like the carbon fiber wrap look and the great thing is if you get sick of the color or if it gets scratched up just remove the wrap and put on a new set.

 When wrapping your tank take it slow, clean your petrol tank inside and out, and use knifeless tape.
 Tanks can be hard to wrap as they have a lot of curves and odd shapes.
-In the video below it shows you how to use the knifeless tape to do a tank wrap like a professional.

 The WSDcam anti-theft alarm has been a new addition to the MT07 and it works quite well.
 In the past, I have used a disk brake lock.
 But I was getting sick and tired of having to disconnect it and store the lock.